HarrisNatH/hiragana-learning/README.md

 # HIRAGANA LEARNING

 ## Description
+THIS IS AN ONGOING PROJECT - adding hiragana characters and words.

-a hiragana learning platform.
+A hiragana learning platform.
 A personal project I created to help me (and for people) to learn hiragana.

 ## Running the binary
 If you run the program on Windows PowerShell.